 It begins with a thorough understanding of exactly what harassment is and isn’t.
 In the EEOC statistic cited above, you’ll notice that harassment is a sub-category of discrimination, implying that they’re both different but also often related.
 Harassment is a kind of abuse, whether physical or verbal, that continues repeatedly over time.
 Discrimination, on the other hand, is when an employee is deprived of an opportunity or benefit based on being a member of a “protected class,” which includes such demographic characteristics as age, disability, genetic information, national origin, pregnancy, race/color, religion, and sex (including sexual orientation and gender identity).
 Often, there are multiple kinds of discrimination and harassment occurring at the same time.

-eLeaP’s workplace harassment course, You Can STOP Harassment (ID: HAR019) is part of The Responsible Leader series.
+eLeaP’s workplace harassment course, Harassment Prevention Made Simple is part of their workplace harassment prevention series.
 This is especially important for leaders since employees look to you, whether or not you’re aware of it, as a model for appropriate and acceptable behavior.
 You set the tone, and it’s vital that you be constantly aware of the example you set.
 Ideally, a leader not only models by refraining from any behaviors that might be interpreted as inappropriate but also shows the kind of intentional positive behaviors you want to see in your workplace.
 Another aspect of the example you set includes how you handle complaints, which should always be handled with diligence and care.
 And handling complaints of harassment must also include how you handle any retaliatory behaviors that arise, which is not uncommon.
 When someone who has made a complaint experiences retaliation, you must act swiftly and decisively to show that retaliation is unacceptable and will not be tolerated.
 Utilize this Video On Demand course to learn how to respond and eliminate harassment in your workplace.

 Photo by energepic.com